-- What happens when we don't put a period at the end of a sentence?
+- What happens when you don't put a period at the end of a sentence?

-You now have sentences that run on and on and seem to run into the next sentence!
+You will have sentences that run on and on and seem to run into the next sentence!

-- See how the sentences run together with no place to pause?
+- Do you see how the sentences run together with no place to pause?

 This is confusing!

-- Did you notice how the sentences run together making it hard to read?
+- Did you notice how the sentences run together, making reading hard?

 - This is much easier to read, isn't it?